E.P. "Tom" Sawyer State Park

 The park features a BMX track that is considered one of the best in the country and hosts the National BMX Grand Championships every Labor Day Weekend.
 All riders must wear protective gear and comply with park and track rules.
 Derby City BMX holds races here Wednesdays and Saturdays from early spring through the fall months.
 The track is open from March 1 - October 31 and is open to the public when races are not being held.
 There is a fee for racing.
 Visit www.derbycitybmx.org.

-The Tom Sawyer Community Gardens have grown to 155 garden plots.
 These gardens are available to the public at a cost of $40 for a 20’ x 20’ plot or $15 for a raised bed for the season.
-One garden plot per family.
 Gardening is an excellent way for exercise, eating healthy, socializing, and learning.
-For more information, please call the Recreation Office at 502-429-7270.
+For more information, please call the Recreation Office at 502-429-7270 or email [email protected].

 The 1-mile fitness trail is a crushed limestone, level grade trail with 10 exercise stations.
 The 1.25- mile Goose Creek nature trail meanders through open meadow habitat to a semi-wooded area along Goose Creek.
 The loop trail is an easy grade trail.
 This trail is only open to hikers.
 Bicycles are not allowed on the trail.
 There is an additional trail near Shelter 3 which leads to the park’s vernal pond.
 Please visit the Recreation Office for an informational guide to the vernal pond.
 All trails are open year-round.
 Please stay on main trails to reduce erosion problems in the park.

 We have 16 outdoor pickleball courts that are free and open to the public 7 a.m. to dusk daily and courts can be reserved for a fee.
 We will offer indoor pickleball play in the winter months for $5/per person.
-Please contact the Recreation Office at 502-429-7270 for more information, pricing, leagues & availability.
+Please contact the Recreation Office at 502-429-7270 or email [email protected] for more information on pricing, leagues, and availability.

 - Shelter 1 is located near the main parking lot next to the playground.
 Included with the rental is a sand volley ball court.
 It has two attached restrooms, grill and space to accommodate 100 people.